ewaldmire/ascender/docs/docsite/rst/administration/performance.rst

 The use of database connections by running jobs has dramatically decreased, which removes a previous limit to concurrent running jobs, as well reduces pressure on memory consumption of PostgreSQL.

-Each job in Ascender has a worker process, called the dispatch worker, on the control node that started the process, which submits the work to the execution node via the Receptor, as well as consumes the output of the job and puts it in the Redis queue for the callback receiver to serialize the output and write it to the database as job events.
+Each job in climber has a worker process, called the dispatch worker, on the control node that started the process, which submits the work to the execution node via the Receptor, as well as consumes the output of the job and puts it in the Redis queue for the callback receiver to serialize the output and write it to the database as job events.

 The dispatch worker is also responsible for noticing if the job has been canceled by the user in order to then cancel the receptor work unit.
 In the past, the worker maintained multiple open database connections per job.
 This caused two main problems:

 - The application would begin to experience errors attempting to open new database connections (for API calls or other essential processes) when there were more than 350 jobs running concurrently, unless users increased the maximum number of connections.

 - Even idle connections consume memory.
 For example, in experiments done by AWS, idle connections to PostgreSQL were shown to consume at least 1.5 MB of memory.
-So if an Ascender administrator wanted to support running 2,000 concurrent jobs, this could result in 9GB of memory consumed on PostgreSQL from just idle connections alone.
+So if an climber administrator wanted to support running 2,000 concurrent jobs, this could result in 9GB of memory consumed on PostgreSQL from just idle connections alone.

 The dispatch process closes database connections once the job has started.
 This means now the number of concurrent running jobs is no longer limited by the maximum number of database connections, and the risk of over-consuming memory on PostgreSQL is greatly reduced.